Veoza vs HRT: Tracking Guide for Comparing Treatment Options

 • What are my personal risk factors to discuss?

-Preparing for your clinician conversation
+Preparing for your physician conversation

 Bring organized data showing: